-Connect Three-Phase load(s) i.e. Three-Phase breaker panel, equipment, disconnects, transformers, etc.
+Connect Three-Phase load(s) i.e. Three-Phase breaker panel, equipment, disconnects, transformers, etc. These will be wired into T1, T2, and T3.

 5.0 WIRING CONSIDERATIONS

 5.1 GENERAL WIRING CONSIDERATIONS

 American Rotary recommends that a qualified electrician should do all wiring and make all the connections.
 It is important to have adequate single-phase electrical service.
 The actual single-phase current that will flow through the converter is approximately 1.73 times the three-phase current.
 The National Electric Code requires 2.5 times the three-phase load current to allow for starting current and a margin of safety.
 This is a good conservative calculation to determine your single-phase branch circuit wire size and breaker size.
 The power needed to run the phase converter is very small and is negligible in figuring out the power required.
 The power required is calculated based on the load(s) only.
 Please see the list below for additional considerations when wiring the converter and your equipment.